-Young Offenders Institutions (YOIs) provide custodial facilities for 16–21 year olds (or older in exceptional circumstances with the Governor of the establishment’s agreement):
+Young Offenders Institutions (YOIs) provide custodial facilities for 16-21 year olds (or older in exceptional circumstances with the Governor of the establishment’s agreement):

 - HMYOI Polmont is the main establishment for boys, girls and young people (male and female)

 - HMP & YOI Grampian has limited availability for young females.

 Facilities vary by establishment.
 Cells can be shared with another individual and generally will have a work space area and either ensuite facilities or nearby access.
 Children can access areas for activities, family visits and to make phone calls.

 Partnership working with the child or young person, family members, and all relevant professionals throughout their period of detention is fundamental to ensure positive outcomes and successful reintegration.

 Prior to admission to YOI

-The young person must have a court warrant naming the establishment to which he/she is to be admitted.
+The child or young person must have a court warrant naming the establishment to which he/she is to be admitted.